luisplata/presupuesto-del-hogar/README.md

     ```
     Open [http://localhost:3000](http://localhost:3000) in your browser.

+    **Important:** The `basePath` (`/presupuesto-del-hogar`) is **not** applied during local development (`npm run dev`).
+Access the site directly at the root URL (`http://localhost:3000`).

 ## Building for Production (Static Export)

 ```bash
 npm run build
 ```

 This command will build the application and export it as static HTML/CSS/JS files into the `out` directory.
+The `basePath` and `assetPrefix` configuration in `next.config.js` will be applied during this build process, setting the base path to `/presupuesto-del-hogar/`.

+### Testing the Static Build Locally

+After running `npm run build`, you can test the static output:

+1. Install a simple HTTP server if you don't have one: `npm install -g serve`
+2. Serve the `out` directory: `npx serve out`
+3. Access the site **with the base path**: Open [http://localhost:3000/presupuesto-del-hogar/](http://localhost:3000/presupuesto-del-hogar/) (or the port `serve` indicates).
+Accessing just `http://localhost:3000/` will likely result in a 404 error because the site is built to live under the `/presupuesto-del-hogar/` path.

 ## Deployment to GitHub Pages